-2008, contracted high case.
+The Commission's quantitative modelling produced somewhat different outcomes to those forecast under the Southern Generators' modelling.
+The production cost savings in the Southern Generators' Congestion Pricing proposal were either positive or very slightly negative.
+The largest saving of \$450,000 per annum was observed in 2008, contracted high case.
 The production cost savings and losses were due to different bidding incentives being more profitable at various times.
-However, there does not appear to be a consistent bidding incentive for Snowy Hydro under the Southern Generators' Congestion Pricing proposal like the incentives for more competitive bidding under the Abolition alternative and the Split Snowy Region proposal.
-Importantly, the magnitude of the production cost savings indicates that on balance the Southern Generators' Congestion Pricing proposal resulted in fewer incentives for cost reflective bidding than under the Abolition alternative and the Split Snowy region proposal.
+However, there does not appear to be a consistent bidding incentive for Snowy Hydro under the Southern Generators' Congestion Pricing proposal like the incentives for more competitive bidding under the Abolition and Split Snowy Region proposals.
+Importantly, the magnitude of the production cost savings indicates that on balance the Southern Generators' Congestion Pricing proposal resulted in fewer incentives for cost reflective bidding than under the Abolition and Split Snowy region proposals.